Rene Pinto Preview, Player Props: Rays vs. Yankees

 Yankees Pitching Rankings

-- The Yankees' 4.06 team ERA ranks 13th across all MLB pitching staffs.
+- The Yankees' 4.04 team ERA ranks 12th among all league pitching staffs.

-- The Yankees rank 21st in baseball in home runs surrendered (162 total, 1.3 per game).
+- Yankees pitchers combine to rank 20th in baseball in home runs surrendered (162 total, 1.3 per game).

-- In his most recent appearance on Sunday against the Boston Red Sox, the right-hander tossed 5 2/3 innings, allowing two earned runs while surrendering four hits.
+- His most recent appearance was on Tuesday against the Washington Nationals, when the lefty went six innings, surrendering one earned run while allowing six hits.

-- The 27-year-old has put up a 4.68 ERA and 8.9 strikeouts per nine innings in 26 games this season, while allowing a batting average of .267 to his opponents.
+- In seven games this season, the 30-year-old has a 6.27 ERA and 7.1 strikeouts per nine innings, while giving up a batting average of .238 to opposing batters.

 © 2023 Data Skrive.
 All rights reserved.